shenef/Boktai-Speedrunning/src/zoktai/any.md

 ![][icon_zero_shift] Zero Shift through the southern Black Slime and proceed upstairs.
 Shoot in the ↗️ direction to activate the final lever.
 Backtrack downstairs and proceed through the ↖️ exit to reach Django.

+If Django's final puzzle was solved correctly, you should have at least 100 energy. *Do not enter the boss fight without having at least this much.*

 During the dialog, choose the second dialog option to avoid a Game Over.